 Today, I attended a webinar conference on MariaDB MaxScale carried out by Roger Bodamer at 10.00 AM PDT.
 That was really interesting and I strongly feel the future of system and database administrators are going to be enhanced with this technology.

-It started with a thorough introduction about challenges faced by the IT industry today especially larged firms to market agility, system integration, real-time insights, security and high availability.
-Some basic explanations on both application (customer centric front-end) and database(transaction focused back-end) levels were addressed.
+It started with a thorough introduction about the challenges faced by the IT industry today especially large firms to market agility, system integration, real-time insights, security, and high availability.
+Some basic explanations on both application (customer-centric front-end) and database(transaction focused back-end) levels were addressed.
 At the application level, this deal mainly with continuous delivery of the application, microservices and modular deployment whereas at database level, it lays emphasis on security, scalability, high availability and high quality data management.

 "MariaDB MaxScale makes it easy to handle the scalability and availability of your database cluster, and also secure it and manage the maintenance downtime.
 MaxScale is a next generation database proxy that goes well beyond routing, with advanced filtering, enhanced security and authentication.
 It is a multi-threaded, event-driven engine, that has its main functionality provided by plugins loaded at runtime.
 With MaxScale’s innovative architecture you can update the data layer on scale-out architectures, without impacting application performance." - MariaDB